Key reports, issues, and decisions of interest to licensees and/or the public are reported here from the most recent Commission meetings:

 % Pass State section

-Report on License Numbers: The Commission was advised that as of November 1, 2016, the Commission has 96,078 brokers, as follows:
+Report on License Numbers: The Commission was advised that as of May 1, 2019, there are 110,110 brokers and firms licensed by the Commission, as follows: